 ― cross over the mushroom circle (La Lechera), Monday, 4 August 2014 22:54 (seven years ago) link

 Little did we know all the right wing survivalists had the right idea for the wrong reason.
 It's not Obama they should fear, but ebola.

 ― Josh in Chicago, Monday, 4 August 2014 23:01 (seven years ago) link

 I read an article about the stress of being an ebola nurse.
 Encased in completely enveloping PPE in a hot climate for 12 + hour shifts.
 Dealing with infectious, dying patients that constantly fall out of beds, spray blood and diarrhea all over the place.
 The people that deal with these patients ...
 I just have no idea where they get their courage from.

 ― xelab, Monday, 4 August 2014 23:06 (seven years ago) link

 ― k3vin k., Sunday, 17 August 2014 17:01 (seven years ago) link

 ― the one where, as balls alludes (Eazy), Sunday, 17 August 2014 17:02 (seven years ago) link

 Plague Inc is my favorite game

-― Bringing the mosh (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 17 August 2014 17:04 (five years ago) link
+― Bringing the mosh (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 17 August 2014 17:04 (seven years ago) link

 dr. brantly speaking now, was just discharged from emory